thanksmister/androidthings-mqtt-alarm-panel/README.md

     -e passphrase <Network_Passcode>
 ```

-- You probably also want to set the time and [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of the device.
-This can be done from within the application settings or manually using the adb command line tool:
+- You probably also want to set the time and [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of the device as well as the 24 hour clock option.
+You can do this within the applicaiton by going to Settings -> Device Settings and set the time zone and 24 hour clock options.
+This can also be done from within the application settings or manually using the adb command line tool:

 ```
 # Reboot ADB into root mode